TSP 0-46-0

 It is applied before or during sowing to ensure optimal plant nutrition during the early stages of growth.

-Suitable for soils with phosphorus deficiency
+Suitable for soils lacking phosphorus

 Improves fertility and productivity.